vorno-crole/WiringPi/README.md

 # WiringPi

 This is a mirror/fork of wiringPi.
 Pretty much this is the last fork that fully supports up to the RaspberryPi 4B.

+***The original WiringPi on GitHub has been dropped and deprecated.
+I was a developer on there.
+It seems they've thrown off all the original developers and started the project anew for the 5B and up ONLY***

 This repository has become a mirror of the last "official" source release, plus a fork facilitating updates to support newer hardware (primarily for use by the ports) and fix bugs.